 2004 On The Move Walking Program Started

-2004 Purchased Home on Overton place to house Health/Wellness programs, trainings and other activities
+2004 Purchased Home on Overton place to house Health/Wellness programs, training, and other activities

 2006 Constructed a walking track around our Frankfort Senior Center